HERB: Human-augmented Efficient Reinforcement learning for Bin-packing: DISCUSSION

-When examining human performance from BoxED in terms of Success Rate and Number of packed objects~(Table~\ref{tab:results}), it can be noted that in the original experiment~\cite{santos_learning_2024} participants do not always adhere to the assumptions made by the proposed RL environment.
-Practically, when examining the dataset~\cite{santos_andrejfsantos4boxed_2025}, some participants would place some objects leaning over the edge of the box or overcome the assumed vertical limit.
-This leads to somewhat worse performance than expected when the participants' performance is considered (BoxED in Table \ref{tab:results}).
-While the PackIt Heuristic SO(2) obtains comparable performance to human performance from the BoxED and to the proposed approach, it is somewhat limited by the discretization of the environment, which leads to slightly more unreliable packing.
-Conversely, PackIt Heuristic SO(3)'s poor performance highlights the shortcomings in transferring heuristic assumptions to realistic scenarios.
+Although the PackIt Heuristic SO(2) obtains comparable performance in terms of objects packed, it is somewhat limited by the discretization of the environment, which leads to more unreliable packing, resulting in 5\% drop in Success Rate.
+PackIt Heuristic SO(3)'s poor performance highlights the shortcomings in transferring heuristic assumptions to realistic scenarios.
 By ordering objects by volume, larger objects that are not cuboidal (egg carton, bread, bleach bottle, mustard bottle) are placed at the start of the packing somewhat non-canonically, i.e., by aligning the longest dimension with the longest side of the box.
 In doing so, the resulting packs rely on an unstable base, and even though the initial placements tend to be compact~(Fig.~\ref{fig:cs}), the later objects are unstable and fall out of the box.
 This is also reflected when Stability results are considered~(Fig.~\ref{fig:cs}).
 Furthermore, qualitatively, this could be deemed as poor packing since these objects could be fragile or prone to spilling.
 This further highlights the potential of obtaining useful information from humans implicitly, as both task performance and qualitative improvements can be achieved.

-It can be observed that all the considered metrics have similar qualitative characteristics when compactness and stability are considered (Fig. \ref{fig:cs}).
+If Final Compactness and Compactness per step in Fig.~\ref{fig:cs} are examined, it can be concluded that different methods (and humans) have exhibited high variance while placing, converging to similar values as the box gets packed.
+While compactness can serve as a proxy for the packing utility \cite{zhao_learning_2023}, optimizing other factors (such as stability or the quality of the sequence) can be improved without compromising it.
 The stability constraint thresholded by $10\degree$ could be slightly conservative, leading to low stability metrics across the board.
 Furthermore, spherical objects~(of which there are plenty in a household items dataset such as BoxED) tend to roll under collisions.
-Finally, as humans do not seem to mind these rotations while placing objects, this input could be used in designing a future system that could care about the stability of certain objects more than others.
+Finally, as humans do not seem to mind these rotations while placing objects (Fig.~\ref{fig:cs}), this input could be used in designing a future system that could care about the stability of certain objects more than others.